OREM — "Divisive" is probably not a word most people would use to describe the LDS Film Festival.

 When pressed for a comment on the manifesto, D'Arc called it "a good beginning" that "emphasizes comparisons and contrasts and promotes awareness" of the Bible as literature, but he also pointed out the fact that perhaps the determining factor in the form a film takes must ultimately be the audience it is trying to reach.

-For more information about biblical poetics, an online copy of the manifesto is at www.greatcinemanow.com/paper.doc.
+For more information about biblical poetics, an online copy of the manifesto can be found at www.greatcinema now.com/paper.doc.

 Currently, the manifesto's authors, along with Guy Galli, are working on a feature-length adaptation of Galli's novel "Lifted Up" to demonstrate the practical application of the principles they define in the manifesto.